Dozens of parents, grandparents and family members who have lost...

 Pleus, who lost her eldest son to overdose, added: "It doesn't change who they were."

 In New York, about 5,180 people died of opioid overdoses in 2023, a roughly 3% decrease from the prior years, the Department of Health said, citing estimates for the 2023 numbers.
-When not accounting for methadone, nearly all — about 93% — of the opioid deaths in the 2023 figures were from synthetic opioids like Fentanyl.
+When not accounting for methadone, nearly all — about 93% — of the opioid deaths in the 2023 figures were from synthetic opioids like fentanyl.

 But to those on the beach Sunday, people who died from opioid overdoses were more than a statistic.
-Instead, faces were shown in pictures on numerous memorials placed in sand.
+Instead, faces were shown in pictures on numerous memorials placed in the sand.

 Many of them were young, the potential promise of their lives distilled in some signs reading: forever 33, forever 21, forever 15.

 Carole Trottere, of Setauket, came to the event to commemorate the loss of her son, Alex Sutton.
 The 30-year-old died of fentanyl poisoning that she is sure he didn't know he was taking.
-He had dealt with Depression and drug use.
+He had dealt with depression and drug use.

 Before he died in 2018, Trottere, 68, held out hope that his condition would improve with time in rehab.
 His death changed her life, she said.